 Most of us have experienced sleep deprivation.
-This can be devastating and prevent us from performing even the simplest daily tasks (learn tricks to beat it).
+This can be devastating and prevent us from performing even the most straightforward daily tasks (learn tricks to beat it).
 Do you sometimes wake up with a sore neck?
 And do you often greet the day with a terrible headache?
 Perhaps you experienced rapid heartbeats and anxiety in the chest when you woke up early for no reason?

 Sadly, these are only some of the signs that you aren’t getting quality sleep.
-What you might not know is that the root cause of these issues can be the pillows you sleep on.
+What you might not know is that the cause of these issues can be the pillows you sleep on.
 It seems like a perfect crime.
 No, one will judge pillows because of their softness.
 Do you believe that they are indispensable for a good night sleep?
 Think again.
 They can harm you without you suspecting anything.

 Because It Will Benefit Your Neck and Your Back

-Sleeping without pillows will help your back extend and you will rest in a natural position without any consequences or aches.
+Sleeping without pillows will help your back extend, and you will rest in a natural position without any consequences or aches.
 Using a pillow that is too soft can strain your neck muscles and even decrease the blood flow to your head.
 If your head tilts downward on a pillow that doesn’t provide adequate support for your head, then your airflow through the respiratory system will be significantly reduced.
 Because of this, you will most likely wake up the next morning feeling light-headed or even with a headache.

-On the other hand, using a thick pillow or even stacking more pillows underneath your head and neck will deform your position of the spine and induce a pain in your back.
+On the other hand, using a thick pillow or even stacking more pillows underneath your head and neck will deform your position of the spine and induce pain in your back.
 Sleeping like this for long periods will only cause chronic back pain and frequent muscle strain.
 If you are suddenly starting to experience any sort of pain in the morning, get rid of your current set of pillows immediately.
 Try to sleep one night without any head and neck support to see if the back or neck pain is gone the next morning.

 You Will Feel Well Rested In the Morning

-When they get excessive strain for longer periods of time, the pain becomes chronic.
-To get rid of this chronic pain you must get professional help from your doctor and change your sleeping habits.
+When they get excessive strain for long periods of time, the pain becomes chronic.
+To get rid of this persistent pain you must get professional help from your doctor and change your sleeping habits.
 Some of the symptoms include restless sleeping, frequent waking up during sleep and often changing your position in bed.
 All of this leads to sleep deprivation and induces increased anxiety and stress.
 Make sure to gently stretch out in the morning as soon as you wake up.
 This will benefit you and your body.

 Your Face Will Thank You for Getting Rid Of Pillows

 There is no way your skin can benefit from being pressed on the pillow for hours at a time.
 Do not fool yourselves, please.
-By pressing your face onto the surface of a pillow will prevent it from being able to perspire and breath.
+By pressing your face onto the surface of a pillow will prevent it from being able to perspire and breathe.
 You are preventing the pores on the skin to have access to air.
 This results in an increase of perspiration and aid in the forming of all the grease and oil on your face.
-Black heads also form in the skin’s pores because added dust and impurities on the pillow’s surface come in contact with your face.
+Blackheads also form in the skin’s pores because added dust and impurities on the pillow’s surface come in contact with your face.

 Not to mention grime that can colonize your pillow if you don’t clean it often, that can attack your skin during the night.